The Practitioner’s Guide to Scaling Infrastructure as Code

 What is DevSecOps?

-The point of DevSecOps, therefore, is to implement security best practices while still maintaining increased team productivity by breaking down silos between teams.
+DevSecOps means integrating automated security tools and practices throughout the entire software development lifecycle, from planning and coding to testing and deployment, rather than treating them as separate tasks.
+The point of DevSecOps is to implement security best practices while still maintaining increased team productivity by breaking down silos between teams.

 Shift-left security

-To make security more impactful without adding much friction, we need to include it from the very beginning.
+We need to include security from the very beginning to make it more impactful without adding much friction.
 The traditional approach has been to plan, develop, and push changes forward.
 Only then would a security team become involved.

 One issue is that the security team will not have access to most of the context.
 Lack of context results in questions like these being asked without an easy way to gather answers and typically way too late in the process: